False advertising: Guarantee without a remedy

 If a company does not say what it will do if a product fails to meet expectations, it is generally free to do little or nothing.
 This is due to a legal technicality which states that a contract cannot be enforced unless it provides a basis for determining a breach and for providing a remedy for a breach.
 Fraud in crowdfunding communities such as Indiegogo and Kickstarter can be difficult to prosecute.

 "No risk"

 Advertisers can falsely claim that there is no risk in trying their product.
 They may charge a customer's credit card for a product, offering a full refund if not satisfied.
 However, the customer may not receive the product; they may be billed for things they did not want; they may be unable to call the company to authorize a return; they may not be refunded an item's shipping and handling costs, or they may have to pay for return shipping.

-Acceptance by default

-This refers to a contract (or agreement) in which a customer's lack of response is interpreted as a response in favor of the business; for example, a customer must opt-out of a particular feature (or service) or be charged for it.
-Subscriptions which automatically renew unless canceled may also constitute acceptance by default.